Ezekielsan/Otaku.quizz.WebApp/README.md

-#Tokyu ghoul quizz
+#Anime quizz
-A simple quizz about the manga tokyo ghoul enjoy!!
+A simple web page quizz about some manga/anime i've read Hope you enjoy it